hugodemenez/hugodemenez/README.md

 ## Who am I ?

 :man_student: Studying quantitative and corporate finance alongside informatics.
 I expect to graduate with an engineering and a master degree at the end of 2023.
-Also taking course with Harvard Business School Online to earn knoledges in Design thinking and Entrepreneurship essentials.
+Also taking course with Harvard Business School Online :

+* Design thinking
+* Entrepreneurship essentials.

+## Computer Science

-* I mainly work on algorithms developped with **python** especially for machine learning, api and data analysis.
+I mainly work on algorithms developped with **python** especially for :

+* Machine Learning
+* API
+* Data Analytics

 ### Also coding with